BurlakovNick/aoc-2021/README.md

 Solution for second problem can be reused for the first one - just multiply aim by horizontal distance.

 It'd better to always use vectors (instead of lists) because of the ease of deconstruction.

+Would be good:
+- To learn how to debug this nightmare of parenthesis.
+REPL is good, but I seem to use it inproperly
+- To get good with paredit / parinfer, too painful to edit and refactor my code